 - Consider evolving your committee.
 Think about whether you want to rotate volunteers every year or two.
 This approach allows more team members to get directly involved in your company culture, and lends different voices to your committee.

-- Surveys: Poll your entire organization to find out what is and isn’t working in your company culture.
-What behaviors or practices are they seeing that run counter to what they would like the culture to be?
-What culture initiatives would they like to see?
+- Surveys: Conduct polls and surveys of your entire organization to find out what is and isn’t working in your company culture.
+What behaviors or practices don’t they like and what culture initiatives would they like to see?

-- Culture training: Your culture committee can offer culture training to help all team members get familiar with the company’s values, mission, culture, and the best ways to embody these.
+- Culture training: Your culture committee can offer culture training to help all team members become familiar with the company’s values, mission, and culture.
 Mentorships and onboarding culture training can also help everyone get familiar with how things are done at your organization.